British Columbia Company Law Practice Manual

 • online access to electronic version with hyperlinks to primary law

-Highlights of the 2021 update
+Highlights of the 2023 Update include:

 Editorial Board